130 Elektra: S/2003 (130) 1 ("Beta")

 orbits 1300 km from Elektra with a period of 5.3 days.
 Its orbit has a moderate eccentricity of 0.08 and an inclination of 160° with respect to the celestial equator.
 Preliminary simulations of the Elektra system show that 's semi-major axis oscillates less than 1.4 km over 20 years.
 Near-infrared observations from December 2014 show that along with display a similar spectrum to Elektra, supporting the hypothesis that they are fragments from a disruptive collision.

-S/2014 (130) 1
+S/2014 (130) 1 ("Gamma")

-Collage of infrared VLT-SPHERE images showing Elektra's resolved shape (brightness muted) and positions of its two moons from 6 to 31 December 2014. is the brighter object while is the fainter, inner object visible in the second and third images.